-The latest track from Ariana Grande, “Thank u, Next” is blowing up the charts.
+The Ariana Grande, “Thank u, Next” track was a chart topping hit.
 The song describes the artist’s realization of how her ex loves have all taught her something.
 Each lesson is part of her romantic trajectory.
 Learning love, patience and pain but at the end of it she connects the dots.
 Each relationship helped bring her closer to the truest love – Self Love.

 I’m sure most women will relate with the the singer’s’ lyrics.
 We spend a lot of time looking for that one love that will make us eternally happy.
 The goal?
 Get married and live happily ever after?
 Whoever “He” is, will give us a blissful life.